 Rob Clare fundamentally shaped the way I approach acting - disciplined craft allowing us to unleash a sense of visceral freedom.
 He changed my life.

-- Emmy Award winner, Golden Globes nominee, Riz Ahmed
+- Emmy Award winner, Academy Awards Best Actor nominee, Riz Ahmed

 Rob Clare's workshops are practical magic.
 He empowers actors.
 With tools that will sharpen the novice or refresh the master, a weekend with Rob is more incisive and relevant than a semester of Shakespeare.

 - Obie Award winner, Tony Award nominee, Carrie Coon